 Madeira is an island off the mainland of Portugal, so it is a given that the seafood is going to be epic.
 We enjoyed lots of tuna, octopus and several other delicacies which I’ve specifically listed below.
 Don’t panic if you don’t like seafood or cannot eat it, there are plenty of other options too.
 But if you are a fan of seafood then you will be in foodie heaven.

-A giant meat skewer which is popular all over Portugal.
+A giant meat skewer which is popular all over Portugal and a must try when it comes to Madeira food.
 The meat of your choice is coated with salt, pepper and spices before being placed in the BBQ / wood fired oven to cook.
 Take this delicacy to the next level by wrapping the pieces of meat in some Bolo do Caco.

 Espada or Black Scabbered Fish

-A deep water fish with fang like teeth, this fish is considered a delicacy in Madeira.
+A deep water fish with fang like teeth, this fish is considered a delicacy when it comes to Madeira food.
 I must admit that when it was described to me as ‘eel like‘ I didn’t really fancy trying it, but I was proven wrong.
 There are many variations on ways to cook this fish, so keep an eye out for it on local menus.
 One peculiar option is to serve it with a fried banana … I dare you to try it!

 BOLO DO CACO

 Portugal’s version of garlic bread – it is a flat, circular bread, generally cut in half and served oozing with garlic butter.
 It can be made with sweet potato which makes it unique and is often eaten as a sandwich with seafood, steak or ham & cheese inside.
 I highly recommend trying this Madeira food.

 A type of seafood which I would describe as a cross between oysters and muscles.
 They are quite chewy and are generally served grilled with some butter, garlic and a squeeze of lemon.
 A local delicacy that must be tried … and works even better with an ice cold beer.